© Florian Reimann

 How does the Kiezbox 2.0 work?

-Kiezbox 2.0 is based on the idea of a hyperlocal network (see Kiezbox project) and two basic scenarios:
+Kiezbox 2.0 is based on the concept of a hyperlocal network and two core scenarios.

-The Kiezbox consists of the following central components:
+The Kiezbox consists of the following key components:

 • All internal components are integrated in a space-saving, rugged and outdoor-capable housing that can be mounted on roofs.